So-Called Chaos

 So-Called Chaos is the sixth studio album (fourth released internationally) by Canadian singer-songwriter Alanis Morissette, released on May 18, 2004, through Maverick Records.
 It was preceded by the single "Everything" on April 13, which went on to become Morissette's lowest peaking song on the US Billboard Hot 100 at number 76.
-The album was met with mixed reviews from critics upon release, with some calling it her most accessible record since Jagged Little Pill (1995) while others criticized the project's confusing messages and felt the singer had lost what made her a cultural icon of the 90's.
+The album was met with mixed reviews from critics upon release, with some calling it her most accessible record since Jagged Little Pill (1995), while others criticized the project's confusing messages and felt the singer had lost what made her a cultural icon of the '90s.

-With 115,000 copies sold in its opening week, So-Called Chaos debuted at number five on the Billboard 200 and became Morissette's first studio album not to open atop the chart.
-It failed to surpass predecessor Under Rug Swept (2002), which debuted at number-one with 215,000 first week sales.
+With 115,000 copies sold in its opening week, So-Called Chaos debuted at number five on the Billboard 200 and became Morissette's first international studio album not to reach the top of that chart.
+It failed to surpass predecessor Under Rug Swept (2002), which debuted at number-one with 215,000 first-week sales.
 Two subsequent singles, "Out Is Through" and "Eight Easy Steps", were released in July and October respectively, but neither managed to help improve album sales and both songs failed to enter the Hot 100.